12Mosch/Cognify/docs/SPACED_REPETITION_IMPLEMENTATION.md

 ### Queries

-- `getDueCardsForDeck(deckId)`: Get cards that are due for review
+- `getDueCardsForDeck(deckId)`: Get cards that are due for review using efficient compound index
-- `getNewCardsForDeck(deckId, limit?)`: Get new cards with daily limit
+- `getNewCardsForDeck(deckId, limit?)`: Get new cards with daily limit using optimized database query (no in-memory filtering)

 ## Usage